Transition Parsing

 julia> using DependencyTrees.TransitionParsing

 In transition-based dependency parsing, trees are built incrementally and greedily, one relation at a time.
-Transition systems define an intermediate parser state (or configuration), and oracles map confifurations to "gold" transitions.
+Transition systems define a parser state (or "configuration") while a tree is being built, and oracles map configurations to "gold" transitions that build the correct tree.

 The DependencyTrees.TransitionParsing module implements the following transition systems: